 A fifth use case of using AIOps for z/OS performance monitoring is in the aiding of forecasting usage and capacity growth.
 Although things may be running well today, it is best to be proactive and plan any necessary upgrades before the situation becomes critical.
 By monitoring growth in capacity utilization, you can avoid any emergency hardware purchases that can be disruptive and expensive.

 Figure 4 below shows how monitoring and tracking the hourly and daily averages of your I/O rate over time can easily be visualized.
 And the yellow line showing the 30-day average of the I/O rate provides further insight.

 Other important reports include predicting how many days you have before a resource is totally exhausted, as show in Figure 5 below.
 This helps you justify any upgrades you request and provides the appropriate level of urgency.

-6) Cross-Platform Monitoring & Integrating with Enterprise Dashboards
+6) Cross-Platform Monitoring & Splunk Integration

 Some companies use enterprise dashboards, such as those created by Splunk, to create an overview of their IT environment.
 People who are heavily involved in these dashboards may also wish to see their z/OS performance management solution summarized in their enterprise dashboard.